JinXu1122/Contact-book/README.md

-# Contact Management Web Application
+# Contact Book Web Application

 This is a Contact Management System built using PHP and a MySQL database.
 The project includes several functionalities to manage contacts effectively.